Fire and rescue services

 There’s a risk of kidnapping in the Mtwari region.
 Terrorists are likely to target foreigners and foreign interests.

 Express kidnappings occur, including in Dar es Salaam.
 Criminals may kidnap you from the street or a taxi and force you to withdraw money from ATMs.
 This can happen after being befriended by strangers or while using unlicensed taxis.
-Only use registered taxis.
+Only use registered taxis or app-based transport services.

 To reduce the risk of kidnapping: